AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 var mapping = dataSet.mapAs({x: "x", value: "value"});
 ```

+**2. Creating Series.**

-Then pass the mapping to the chart or series constructor:
+The final step is passing the mapping to the chart or series constructor:

 ```
 var chart = anychart.column();